NEUDitao/NEUDitao.github.io/work-experience.md

 relatively easily, allowing me to rely on fundamentals for naive LeetCode-style questions with ease.

+One of the best parts of this class is reconnecting with old students.
+I've had many tell me, whether on LinkedIn or in passing on the street, that they credit part of their current success to my teaching, which humbles me greatly.
+Teaching is really a reward in and of itself, and I'm honoured to have helped multiple students unlock an understanding of the fundamentals of computing.

 Northeastern's recently changed the curriculum to instead use Pyret, a language based on data-definitions, and then migrating students to use Python.
 While I understand where this change comes from, I don't think it will produce a better crop of students.
 Much of this